 In the first blog in this series we talked about the key trends in data center networking at a high level including the move from three tier to leaf and spine and from a layer 2 to a layer 3 underlay as well as the rise of overlays.
 This blog, in turn, drilled down into data center overlay networks and how they can automate, virtualize and make data center networks much more agile inside a single data center or across multiple data centers.
 Ultimately the decision on how to deploy the overlay is multi-variable and there are numerous solutions: Compute-based or switch-based?
 BGP EVPN or SDN control plane?
 Controller-based SDN or controllerless SDN?
 If the right choices are made it is possible to radically simplify data center network operations, improve security, accommodate shifts in demand, make the on-prem data center more resilient and most importantly, increase service delivery agility and speed to deliver services to the DevOps team.

-In the next blog we will take a deeper dive into various automation approaches including scripting, Ansible, external automation solutions and SDN.
+In the next blog Understanding Various Approaches to Data Center Network Automation I will take a deeper dive into some popular automation approaches including Linux-based scripting tools, automation frameworks such as Ansible and external automation solutions.